jcapellman/WET/README.md

 ```

 ## Usage
+The library is designed for flexibility so you are not required to use all of the hooks the library provides.
+You can however use all of the hooks (and by default at least as of 0.2.0 - both the DLL Load and Process Start hooks are enabled).

 ### DLL Load Hook
 To get an event hook on every DLL Load simply add a NuGet reference and the code below:
 ```